Parents of Grad Students

 - Safety in the city:

 o Visit the Boston College Police Department’s website.
-Students living off campus can still utilize their services, but make sure she has important phone numbers saved in her cell phone as a safety precaution.
+Students living off campus can still utilize their services, but make sure important phone numbers are saved phone as a safety precaution.
 BC takes safety very serious and we empower our students to make sure they take precautions to keep themselves and our community safe.

 - Off-Campus Housing: